defining freedom05 Nov 2019

 - “freedom is commitment.” - a definition i learned from some nuns many years ago

-that last one is the one i’ve been developing personally. it resonates so deeply because it rejects the warped definition of freedom i think is dominant in american culture. it comes from the zahir by paulo coelho: “Freedom is not the absence of commitments, but the ability to choose - and commit myself to - what is best for me.”
+that last one is the one i’ve been working with the most lately. it resonates so deeply because it rejects the warped definition of freedom i think is dominant in american culture. it comes from the zahir by paulo coelho: “Freedom is not the absence of commitments, but the ability to choose - and commit myself to - what is best for me.”

 i think undeveloped definitions of freedom lean towards “ability to do whatever one wants, whenever one wants to.” a few weeks ago i was chatting with someone who shared that she didn’t believe freedom existed. by her definition, “action without consequence,” was impossible. and i wholeheartedly agreed! but my definition of freedom counters that other definition in a way that i think makes freedom possible.